Skip to content

 HTTPS MITM

 yorishiro-proxy intercepts HTTPS traffic through man-in-the-middle (MITM) TLS termination.
-When a client sends an HTTP CONNECT request, the proxy establishes a TLS tunnel, dynamically issues a certificate for the target hostname, and decrypts the traffic for inspection and recording.
+When a client sends an HTTP CONNECT request, the connector establishes a TLS tunnel, dynamically issues a certificate for the target hostname, and decrypts the traffic for inspection and recording.

 CONNECT tunnel flow